Birthday of Sheikh Mujibur Rahman: Before independence

-Bangabandhu (Sheikh Mujibur Rahman) was the first president of Bangladesh.
+Sheikh Mujibur Rahman was the first president of Bangladesh.
 He was born on 17 March 1920 in Tungipara in the Bengal Presidency of British India.
 (Note: His Pakistani passport has a date of birth of 9 September 1921.)
 In 1967, Bangabandhu was incarcerated in Dacca's Central Jail.
 His birthday was celebrated that year by the provincial branch of the Awami League in Dacca (present-day Dhaka, Bangladesh) and the party organized prayer ceremonies in Chittagong.
 Rahman's family and politicians visited him that day, and a cake was sent to the jail by his party.
 Before independence, he spent eight birthdays in jail.

 His birthday in 1971 was during East Pakistan's non-cooperation movement.
 Bangabandhu spent the day meeting Pakistani president Yahya Khan before meeting foreign journalists and returning to his residence, where his birthday was celebrated.
 In the afternoon, prayers were said for him at Baitul Mukarram under the leadership of Islamic scholar Obaidullah bin Syed Jalalabadi.
 That day, provincial assembly member and Awami League member Mohammad Abul Khayer gave Bangabandhu a phonograph record of his 7 March speech as a birthday gift.